sandialabs/Arcus/docs/IPAddress-Math.rst

 IP Address Math
 ===============

 Too frequently the existing implementation of the C# ``IPAddress`` object is too limited for anything beyond some of the most trivial interactions.
-Mathematical operations in fact are wholly absent, forcing developers to directly manipulate bytes [#Gulliver_001]_, often requiring a great deal of manual implementation of non-existent byte math.
+Mathematical operations in fact are wholly absent, forcing developers to directly manipulate bytes [#GulliverLib]_, often requiring a great deal of manual implementation of non-existent byte math.
 Don't worry though, Arcus is here to fill in some of those gaps.

 .. note:: Unless otherwise specified regarding the math of the ``IPAddress`` object treats it as an unsigned integer based on its bytes interpenetrated as 32-bit for IPv4 and 128-bit for IPv6 all in big-endian byte order.